-You enjoy cooking, but you’re probably unable to do so without the garlic that appears in many of your dishes.
-How to grow garlic at home so you don’t have to buy it and just get the best taste garlic.
+You love to cook and you probably can’t do without the garlic that appears in many of your dishes.
+Why buy it at the store when you can grow garlic at home and just get the best tasting garlic.

-Garlic is versatile in that it can be used in a variety of dishes.
-Not only can it add a delicious flavor to your favorite foods (it’s so adaptable), but it may also be used for a variety of natural health cures.
-You don’t have to decide how you’ll use your planted garlic; trust me, it’ll come in handy at some point.
+Garlic is versatile because it can be used in a variety of dishes.
+Not only can it add a delicious flavor to your favorite food (it’s so adaptable), but it can also be used for a variety of natural health remedies.
+You don’t have to decide how to use the planted garlic; trust me, it will come in handy someday.

-Garlic is a proven and true superfood to boost immunity.
-Research shows that people who take a daily supplement of garlic can reduce the likelihood of catching colds and illnesses by as much as 63%.
-In addition, garlic is useful in treating stubborn Staph and strep infections.
+Garlic is a proven and real superfood to boost immunity.
+Research shows that people who take a garlic supplement every day can reduce their chances of catching a cold and illness by as much as 63%.
+In addition, garlic is useful in treating many infections such as stubborn staphylococci and streptococcal infections.
 Many people also make their own garlic oil to speed up the healing of ear infections.

-When you eat garlic with other foods, it helps your body cope better with cholesterol and prevents it from being stored up.
-This will significantly reduce the risk of heart attacks and strokes.
-Garlic is also great for people suffering from high blood pressure.
-Eating garlic a day can lower hypertension by up to 8%.
+When you eat garlic with a meal, it helps your body cope better with cholesterol.
+This reduces the risk of heart attack and stroke.
+Garlic is also great against high blood pressure.
+Daily consumption of garlic can reduce hypertension by up to 8%.

-Researchers have found that the more garlic a person eats as part of their diet, the more it can reduce the risk of stomach cancer, colorectal cancer, and liver cancer.
+Researchers have found that the more garlic a person eats as part of their diet, the more they can reduce their risk of stomach cancer, colon cancer and liver cancer.

-Fortunately, garlic is not at all difficult to garden at home.
-Whether you have space for just a few plants or have an outdoor garden that will accommodate your yearly supply, you will well add this wonderful plant to your green thumb repertoire.
+Fortunately, garlic is not difficult to grow at home at all.
+Whether you have room for just a few plants or you have an outdoor garden to house your annual supply, this beautiful plant will add well to your repertoire of green palaces.

-Note, you only need to plant organic garlic cloves.
-Not only is this much better for your health, but non-organic garlic from the supermarket is often chemically treated to prevent it from sprouting well when planted.
-As noted above, here is a step by step guide to gardening your own garlic at home!
+Keep in mind that you only need to plant organic garlic cloves.
+Not only is this much better for your health, but inorganic garlic from the supermarket is often chemically treated to prevent it from sprouting well when planted.
+As mentioned above, here’s a step-by-step guide to growing your own garlic at home!

 1. Plant garlic before the ground freezes, usually sometime in October in the northern hemisphere.

 2. Use the right soil: loose and fertile.
-Top your soil 2-3 inches of organic matter.
-Make shallow furrows 6 inches apart.
+Apply 2-3 inches of organic matter to the soil.
+Make shallow furrows at a distance of 6 inches.

-4. Plant cloves 2 inches deep, and 4 inches apart in the furrows.
-Make sure the pointier end of the clove is facing up.
+4. Plant the cloves 2 inches deep and 4 inches apart in the furrows.
+Make sure the pointed end of the clove is facing up.

-5. Fill the holes with dirt and then water well.
-You can also add a few dead leaves or compost as well.
+5. Fill the holes with dirt, then water well.
+You can also add a few dead leaves or compost.
 Then you wait.

-6. In the spring (or whenever your plants start popping up) fertilize your garlic plants.
-Water them when the soil feels dry an inch below the surface (they won’t need much) and clip off the flowers that grow.
+6. In the spring (or whenever your plants start to sprout) fertilize your garlic plants.
+Water them when the soil feels dry an inch below the surface (they won’t need much) and cut the flowers that are growing.

 7. Keep track of how many leaves each plant has.
 When they reach 5 or 6 green leaves, it’s time to pull them up.

-You can eat your harvests right away, or if you choose to store them for later, clean them, hang them in a cool, dry place and store them in a dark and well-ventilated place.
+You can eat your crops right away, or save them for later, but you must first clean them, hang them in a cool, dry place, and store them in a dark and well-ventilated place.